Clustering Cluster Algebras with Clusters

 where in the confusion matrix entries $CM_{ij}$ have $i$ index as the true class and $j$ index as the predicted class.
 The three Grassmannian classes are $(1,2,3) = (\CC[\Gr(3,12)] r6, \CC[\Gr(4,10)] r6, \CC[\Gr(4,12)] r4)$ respectively.

-These results show near-perfect performance in identifying the Grassmannian a tableau belongs to.
-This is reassuring behaviour as already by eye one can distinguish the $\CC[\Gr(3,12)]$ tableaux by the number of rows, as well as a majority of the tableaux from the two $k=4$ databases due to the number of columns (i.e. rank) or maximum entry.
+These results show perfect performance in identifying the Grassmannian a tableau belongs to.
+This is reassuring behaviour as already by eye one can distinguish the $\CC[\Gr(3,12)]$ tableaux by the number of rows, as well as the tableaux from the two $k=4$ databases due to the number of columns (i.e. rank) or maximum entry.

-It is interesting to note that the only misclassifications are between the $\CC[\Gr(4,10)]$ $r6$ and $\CC[\Gr(4,12)]$ $r4$ databases -- which have natural overlap of tableaux in $\CC[\Gr(4,10)]$ $r4$.
-Using Table \ref{table:number of cluster variables in Grkn}, the two Grassmannians have 137845 variables in common; hence 137845/3089105 $\sim$ 0.04 of the $\CC[\Gr(4,10)]$ $r6$ data is in $\CC[\Gr(4,12)]$ $r4$ and 137845/6346878 $\sim$ 0.02 of the $\CC[\Gr(4,12)]$ $r4$ data is in $\CC[\Gr(4,10)]$ $r6$.
-Although the proportions don't exactly match the misclassifications (which we would expect a random predictor to get half correct), the off-diagonal entry that is larger reflects a greater proportion that can be misclassified, as the $\CC[\Gr(4,10)]$ $r6$ dataset is smaller.
-In fact, repeating the investigation where tableaux in the overlap are removed leads to perfect learning with measures of 1 and diagonal confusion matrices.